wrapl/minilang/docs/language.rst

           export: class: point(:X, :Y)

+Notice that some forms above use a specific declaration type (:mini:`let` or :mini:`def`).
+If another declaration type is required then the declaration needs to be written in full.

-For example the following code shows how a module which exports a class may be written in *Minilang* where the specific embedding has provided the :mini:`class`, :mini:`import` and :mini:`export` functions.
+Compound declarations can be combined.
+For example, the following code shows how a module which exports a class may be written in *Minilang* where the specific embedding has provided the :mini:`class`, :mini:`import` and :mini:`export` functions.

 .. code-block:: mini